Camille Hearst

-Camille Hearst is a female African-American entrepreneur and innovator, credited in several online news publications for her decades-long contribution to the technology, social network, digital music service and product design sectors.
+Camille Hearst is an African-American entrepreneur and innovator, credited in several online news publications for her decades-long contribution to the technology, social network, digital music service and product design sectors.
 In addition, she is recognized as a leading woman of color in entrepreneurship.
 In 2016, she broke barriers as a Women C.E.O. and a founder of color with her startup, Kit.

 Raised in San Francisco, Hearst is a graduate of Stanford University, where she studied Engineering.
 In her early career, she worked for Google, YouTube, Apple iTunes, and Hailo before launching Kit, a social network service.
 In 2020, after Patreon's acquisition of her startup, Kit, Hearst became GM, head of merchandise and products.
 Eventually, she left the company and became Head of Spotify for Artists.
 Hearst resides in SoHo, Manhattan, and continues to be involved in the technology sector.